Skip to contents

 my-data-package/

-+-- semantic_suggestions.csv # Review-only semantic suggestions (when present)
++-- semantic_suggestions.csv # Detailed semantic evidence + LLM review trail (when present)

 +-- datapackage.json # Machine-readable export